False Face (film)

 False Face is a 1977 American psychological horror film directed by John Grissmer, and starring Robert Lansing and Judith Chapman.
-Its plot follows a mentally-unstable plastic surgeon who transforms a young accident victim to resemble his missing daughter.
+Its plot follows a mentally-unstable plastic surgeon who transforms a young accident victim to resemble his missing daughter, all part of a scheme to inherit a property from his deceased millionaire father-in-law.

 The film was released regionally in 1977 through United International Pictures, and re-released in 1979 under the title Scalpel after it was acquired by AVCO Embassy Pictures.

 Plot

 Phillip Reynolds is a widowed, successful plastic surgeon and a charismatic sociopath.
 After he sees his daughter, Heather, making love to her boyfriend, he kills the boyfriend and stages the scene to appear like an accident.
 Heather witnesses this from afar and runs away from home in terror.

 A year later, after the death of his millionaire father-in-law, Phillip discovers that both he and his brother-in-law, Bradley, are not in the will.
 The deceased patriarch correctly blames Phillip for his daughter's drowning death years ago and bequeaths the entirety of his $5 million estate to his granddaughter (Phillip's daughter), Heather.
 However, no one in the family has heard from her since she fled from home.

 While driving late one night, Phillip and Bradley come across a stripper who has been severely beaten by a nightclub bouncer, leaving her face unrecognizable.
 Phillip brings her to the hospital and devises a plan to alter her face to the likeness of Heather; he suggests to the Jane Doe that she pose as Heather to collect the $5 million inheritance and then split it with him.
 The woman, whom Phillip refers to as "Jane," has little choice and agrees to the plan.
 Phillip brings Jane to his home to recover.
 For several weeks he coaches her to act like his daughter, playing recordings of Heather's voice and teaching her Heather's mannerisms.

 Phillip holds a family party to celebrate Heather's "return," and to see if Jane can successfully convince the family members that she is Heather.
 At the party, Bradley is suspicious when Jane refuses to play piano, as Heather was a musical prodigy, but the rest of the family believes Heather has returned.
 Jane/Heather collects the $5 million and splits it with Phillip, and they begin a romantic relationship.